hawkfish/textform/docs/layouts/json.rst

 JavaScript Object Notation
 ==========================

-.. py:currentmodule:: textform.formats.json
+.. py:currentmodule:: textform.layouts.json

-The ``json`` format uses the :py:mod:`json` module to read and write records using an interface that looks like :py:mod:`csv`.
+The ``json`` layout uses the :py:mod:`json` module to read and write records using an interface that looks like :py:mod:`csv`.

-The difference between strict JSON and line-oriented json (:py:mod:`textform.formats.jsonl`) is that strict JSON writes out all the records on one line as a JSON array.
+The difference between strict JSON and line-oriented json (:py:mod:`textform.layouts.jsonl`) is that strict JSON writes out all the records on one line as a JSON array.

 .. py:class:: LineReader(iterable, **config)